jonbretman/jinja-to-js/README.md

 [![Build Status](https://travis-ci.org/jonbretman/jinja-to-js.svg?branch=master)](https://travis-ci.org/jonbretman/jinja-to-js)

 # Jinja to JS
-Converts [Jinja2](http://jinja.pocoo.org/docs/dev/) templates into JavaScript functions so that they can be used in the browser.
+Converts [Jinja2](http://jinja.pocoo.org/docs/dev/) templates into JavaScript functions so that they can be used in JavaScript environments.

 ## What is it?
-Jinja2 is a very fast templating language and therefore is ideal for use with Python web framework like Django, however there are many use cases for wanting to share the same template between the server and the browser.
+Jinja2 is a very fast templating language and therefore is ideal for use with Python web frameworks like Django, however there are many use cases for wanting to share the same template between the server and the browser.
 Instead of writing a Jinja implementation in JavaScript (there are already a few of those) jinja-to-js uses the Python Jinja2 library to parse a template into an AST (http://jinja.pocoo.org/docs/dev/api/#jinja2.Environment.parse) and uses that AST to output a JavasScript function/module.
+By only relying on one parsing implementation you can be sure that your templates will produce the same result whether used from Python or JavaScript.

 ## Example